stennety/mywebsite/_posts/2014-10-21-java-generics.md

 So, when implementing ArrayList<Dog>, E becomes a Dog object.

-In generics, “extends” means “extends” OR “implements.”
+In generics, "extends" means "extends" OR "implements."

 {% highlight java %}
 public static <T extends Comparable> void sort<List<T> list>
 {% endhighlight %}

-Normally, in Java, “extends” refers to class inheritance, where “implements” refers to interfaces.
-When dealing with generics, however, “extends” refers to both of these.
+Normally, in Java, "extends" refers to class inheritance, where "implements" refers to interfaces.
+When dealing with generics, however, "extends" refers to both of these.
 Interfaces and classes are treated the same way.

-Sure, the Java engineers probably could have used a new keyword, like “is,” or something.
+Sure, the Java engineers probably could have used a new keyword, like "is," or something.
 But generally, whenever there is a chance to re-use an existing keyword, it is best to do that in order to lessen the risk of breaking existing code.

 ## References: